BlakeGurnee/BlakeGurnee/README.md

 - 🌱 I’m currently learning **Essential Programming Skills from the CS50 Course**

-- 👨‍💻 All of my projects are available at (Portfolio Coming Soon)
+- 👨‍💻 All of my projects are available at (Portfolio Coming Soon) and my GitHub you are viewing now.

 - 💬 Ask me about **Anything programming or computer-related.**